arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 You will get the most out of this lesson if you follow along with the examples and try out the commands.
 In order to do that you need to have a bash shell open on your computer.
 Please follow the instructions appropriate for the computer you are using.

+While it is true that the bash shell is a powerful tool that can be used to make major changes on a computer, we won't be learning how to do any of that in this lesson.
+This is a zero risk exploration to get you comfortable with using the bash shell.

 ### Mac Computers

 ![How to locate the terminal in Spotlight on a Mac.](media/terminal_in_mac.png)